This page was last updated on 16 August 2021

-However, regardless of COVID-19, employers are legally required to do everything reasonable practicable to make the work that you do and the place where you work safe – and should consult on any proposals with their staff and the trade union appointed safety reps before you return to the workplace.
+Employers are legally required to do everything reasonable practicable to make the work that you do and the place where you work safe – and they must consult on any proposals with their staff and the trade union appointed safety reps before you return to the workplace.

 Who is required to return to work?

-With the exception of some businesses and services that are still required to remain closed by law, employers are now allowed to ask their workers to return but only where they can maintain a ‘COVID-19 Secure’ workplace.
-However, anyone who can do their job from home should still be allowed to do so.
-Employers must consult with their workers and trade unions about how and when they are expected to return to work.
+All legal restrictions have now ended, and the instruction to work from home if you can no longer applies.
+The government has sais that employers should return staff to workplaces on a phased approach over time.
+In any event, employers must consult with their workers and trade unions about how and when they are expected to return to work.
 Where we have Health & Safety representatives in workplaces they must be involved in the planning of how people can return to work safely.

 What about vulnerable people?

-The government advice has changed so that even people who are particularly vulnerable to COVID-19 are expected to return to work if they cannot work from home, if their workplace is ‘COVID-19 Secure’, and if they can maintain social distancing at work.
+The government advice has changed so that even people who are particularly vulnerable to Covid-19 can be expected to return to their workplace.
+However, employers must remain mindful of individual circumstances.

 What if I have childcare requirements?

-Many workers are being asked to return to work, but they don’t have access to their usual childcare arrangements.
+Many workers are being asked to return to their workplace, but they don’t have access to their usual childcare arrangements.
 During the school holidays this could be because out-of-school clubs are closed, or because family members are unavailable.
-Once schools return in September there will be many before-, and after-school clubs that won’t be reopening.

 If you experience difficulties at work, or are unsure of your rights in this area please contact the branch office using our online contact form.